-I graduated in Philosophy, specialising in Philosophy of Language.
-I have been working since 2013 in the field of digital journalism, focusing on social media and video producing.
+I am an Italian journalist based in London.
+Since 2013, I have been working in digital journalism, focusing on audience engagement and development, social media and innovation.

-I have occasionally worked for Wired and lectured at the MA in Journalism at the Catholic University of Milan.
-I also worked as social media consultant for the Embassy of Germany in Rome, for Radio Deejay and other magazines and local newspapers.
+In the past few years, I have collaborated with the likes of Wired, New Statesman and Corriere della Sera, lectured at the MA in Journalism at the Catholic University of Milan, and worked as social media consultant for the Embassy of Germany in Rome, for Radio Deejay and a number of Italian local newspapers.

 Since 2018, I am one of the organisers of the Hacks/Hackers London, a media innovation monthly conference.